www.handicapmd.com - HandicapMD

 Abusing your permit or plate can lead to the DMV revoking permission to use the tag and the privileges that come with it.
 You may also be assessed a penalty, fined, or given a short jail sentence.

 #4.
-Do I need to renew my permanent handicap parking tag?
+Do I need to renew my permanent disability parking tag?

 No, you do not need to do anything to renew your parking permit.
 The DMV will do that automatically for you as long as they have your current address.
 If you have moved, make sure to fill out a change of address card at your DMV’s office.